 Best Uses for Tahini Dressing

-I love having this homemade lemon tahini dressing on hand because it seems to go so well with a bunch of different meals.
+I love having some variation of this homemade lemon tahini dressing on hand because it seems to go so well with a bunch of different meals.

-- As a condiment for wraps and sandwiches.
+- Condiment for wraps and sandwiches

-- As a sauce for buddha bowls.
+- Sauce for buddha bowls

-- As a dressing for avocado toast.
+- Dressing for avocado toast

 If you like it as much as we do, be sure to give the recipe a five star rating by clicking on the stars in the recipe card!

 - ½ cup tahini

-- ¼ cup lemon juice
+- ¼ cup freshly squeezed lemon juice

-- 1 clove garlic, minced
+- 1 clove garlic minced